mrash/psad/Bit-Vector/README.txt

 overloaded operators.
 If speed is crucial, use the "Bit::Vector" module alone!

+Another module, "Bit::Vector::String", offers additional methods for generic string export and import (also Perl only).

-This module is useful for a large range of different tasks:
+This package is useful for a large range of different tasks:

   -  For example for implementing sets and performing set operations (like union, difference, intersection, complement, check for subset